Hershey Adds Infoblox to its Winning Ingredients

 Market Leadership and Functionality

 After assessing available DNS, DHCP, and IP address management (DDI) solutions, Seager and his team selected Infoblox.
-“Infoblox is the market leader in DDI,” he says, “with 50 percent market share.
+“Infoblox is the market leader in DDI,” he says.
 That’s a big plus, because it helps us feel confident making Infoblox a key partner.”

 Solution features that led to the teams’ selection included a granular role-based interface that increases operational efficiency and gives the security team more visibility into who’s doing what, the ability to block malicious sites and identify infected devices, and a hands-off upgrade capability that he says has saved at least two working days a month.
 “Whenever we upgraded the old system,” he says, it was always an eight- to ten-hour call with the vendor’s support, trying to get it back up and running.
 Infoblox is very simple, very easy to maintain, and we’re very pleasantly surprised about that.”